Infrastructure as Code (Bicep/ARM vs. Terraform/CloudFormation)

 Practice Exercise

-Write an IaC template (using your choice of Bicep or Terraform) to deploy a simple web application.
-The template should provision a compute resource (App Service or EC2) and a database.
+Write an IaC template (using Bicep) to deploy a simple web application.
+The template should provision a compute resource and a database.

 // Parameters for customization